dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/random_value.rst

 Data Type
    :Float: The output will be a *Float* field.
-   :Integer: The output will be a *Integer* field.
+   :Integer: The output will be an *Integer* field.
    :Vector: The output will be a *Vector* field.
    :Boolean: The output will be a *Boolean* field.